 Lesson 5: Police Love to Beat the Shit Out of People Who Want Things to be Better

-In January 2005, my dad, his twin brother, and I went to Washington D.C. to demonstrate at Bush’s second inauguration: finally a chance to yell toward the president.
+In January 2005, my dad and I went to Washington D.C. to demonstrate at Bush’s second inauguration: finally a chance to yell toward the president.
 We found no irony in staying at the house of a CIA-employed cartographer (and acquaintance of my uncle’s) in the D.C. suburbs—it was cheaper than a hotel.
 We took the Metro into town for the big day, and emerging from the underground station, we heard pounding and chanting rock the air.
 We emerged at the edge of a gathering of protesters.
 We added our voices to the noise for a moment, but soon realized that it wasn’t the main demonstration so we continued on looking for a way to the parade route or the viewing grounds.
 The feeling was strange, like someone had left the gas on and a spark would blow the whole town apart.
-Mingled with the many average Americans, thicc Boomer men in suits and big ten-gallon hats strolled around pompously with their wives in fur coats on their arms.
+Mingled with the many average Americans, thick Boomer men in suits and big ten-gallon hats strolled around pompously with their wives in fur coats on their arms.
 Their caricature was so complete it felt like a live action version of some anti-oil baron political cartoon.
 I felt like beating the smirk off their pouchy red faces with their own shitty bolo ties, and could tell many others felt the same.
 There was a heavy police presence, so, instead, we wandered around trying to find the main group, but kept running into smaller demonstrations.
 All the entrances to the parade route and main inauguration grounds had been bottlenecked with security tents that protesters weren’t being allowed through.
 The demonstration had been effectively fractured.

 Walking through a dusting of snow downtown, we heard drums beating from around the corner of a building nearby.
 A tight bloc of black-clad demonstrators waving red, orange, and black banners emerged.
 Pounding their drums and chanting, they slowly crawled down the street.
 A wall of police on motorbikes blocked their path, so the black bloc turned down another street and we followed them.
 Again, a phalanx of police blocked one direction, sending the group to the left.
 The police were very clearly corralling them.
 We followed the group, but kept a bit of distance, watching them playfully throw snowballs into the air.
 Suddenly, the black bloc stopped and was still for a moment.
 Then three police cars, one unmarked, sped around a corner and plowed into the back of the group, sending protesters tumbling.
 With ruthless speed, the officers opened their trunks, pulled out batons, and started beating demonstrators.
 The bloc quickly scattered and I saw several young men and women being carried away, streams of blood pouring down their faces and onto their chests.